wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/modifying-main-wasp-file.md

 }
 ```

 Perfect!
-We've set up all the infrastructure.
+We've set up all the architecture of our app.
 Now let's add some logic.